jharriga/BootTime/README.md

 * rcv_exit_status.py: illustrates blocking with paramiko exec cmds
 * sa_json.py : produces json from both 'time' and 'blame' results
 NOTE: requires 'pip3.6 import distro'

+VMs/
+Two scripts which work together to report on boot-time stats for a VM
+*